davewragg/davewragg.github.io/about.md

 > Depends who you ask.
 I'll answer to either.

-When is The Company of the Wolf out?

-> August 2024 for hardback and ebook, October 2024 for audiobook, July 2025 for paperback.

 When is The Iron Road out?

-> September 2025 for hardback, ebook, and audio, presumed August 2026 for paperback.
+> September 2025 for hardback, ebook, November 2025 for audiobook, July 2026 for paperback.

 Is Tales of the Plains a sequel to Articles of Faith?